Domicile for Virginia

 Any student who applies for admission to the College and is denied in-state tuition has a right to appeal according to the following process:

-Intermediate review – A student who is aggrieved by an eligibility determination made by the Admissions and Records Office staff may appeal the decision to the registrar.
+Intermediate review – A student who is aggrieved by an eligibility determination made by the Enrollment Services / Admissions Office staff may appeal the decision to the registrar.
 The student must file a written appeal within ten (10) calendar days of initial determination.
 A supplemental application for Virginia in-state tuition rates may be required if the registrar determines that additional domicile information is necessary.
 Within ten (10) calendar days of receipt of an appeal, the registrar will review the initial determination.
 The student shall be provided with the opportunity to present information either in person or in writing.
 In reviewing the initial determination, guidelines issued by the SCHEV shall be followed.
 The registrar will notify the student in writing of the review outcome.
 Notification shall be within twenty (20) calendar days of receipt of the appeal.

 Final administrative review – A student who is not satisfied with the outcome of the review by the registrar may appeal to the domicile appeals committee.
 The student must file a written appeal to the domicile appeals committee within ten (10) calendar days of notification.
 Within ten (10) calendar days of receipt of an appeal, the chair of the committee shall schedule a meeting to review the initial determination and intermediate review.
 A supplemental application for Virginia in-state tuition rates may be required if the committee determines that additional domicile information is necessary.
 The student shall be provided the opportunity to present information to the domicile appeals committee, either in person, or in writing.
 In reviewing the documentation, the domicile appeals committee shall follow guidelines issued by the SCHEV.
 The decision of the domicile appeals committee shall be in writing and a copy of the decision shall be sent to the student.
 Notification shall be within twenty (20) calendar days of receipt of the appeal.
 This committee’s decision is final.